cu-sense-lab/gnss-tools/README.md

-# gnss-tools
+# LibGNSS for Python

-A set of tools for GNSS data processing
+A suite of utilities for GNSS including:

+- coordinate and time conversion
+- orbit propagation
+- signal generation
+- SP3
+- RINEX

+and more!

+Author: Brian Breitsch
+2023-01-09